Narigo/sveltekit-boilerplate/README.md

 npm run ci:test:integration
 ```

-Start the server and open cypress with all end-to-end/integration tests:
+Start the server and open Playwright with all end-to-end/integration tests in debug mode:

 ```
 npm run test:watch:integration